Riff is too genre-savvy to count out Oasis

 - In a much later episode, Castle shoots a serial killer several times, knocking him off a bridge.
 They never find the body - in fact, Beckett goes so far as to state, direct quote, "they never found the body".
 Castle postulates that the killer had planned the whole thing in an attempt to disappear.

 - Invoked in Band of Brothers when Easy Company is pulling out of a Dutch town swarming with Germans.
-Denver "Bull" Randleson was seperated from the main force and forced to hide until he can escape.
-Meanwhile his friends are trying to organize a rescue, and when told he was probably dead one responded "If there ain't no body then there ain't nobody dead."
+Denver "Bull" Randleson was separated from the main force and forced to hide until he can escape.
+Meanwhile his friends are trying to organize a rescue, and when told he was probably dead "Wild Bill" Guarnere responded, "If there ain't no body then there ain't nobody dead."

 - At the beginning of Power Rangers ZEO, the rangers find out Rito and Goldar had been caught in the explosion that destroyed the Command Center.
 No sign of their bodies had been found but Adam Park was sure there was no way they could have survived the explosion.
 Unlike the rangers, the viewers soon learned Adam was wrong.